 Trinity maintains a theology of the "Open Table."
 All who wish are WELCOME to join in worship AND communion at this Altar.
 You do not have to be a member of Trinity Church, nor of the Episcopal Church to receive.
 ALL ARE WELCOME!

 Trinity's main worship space is a modern interpretation of a classic English country gothic church.
-But, while keeping it's gothic roots, the soaring interior space and lightness of design enhance the worship experience compared to heaviness often found in traditional gothic worship spaces.
+While keeping its gothic roots, the soaring interior space and lightness of design enhance the worship experience compared to heaviness often found in traditional gothic worship spaces.